Install PyTorch on GPU nodes¶

 Once the virtual environment is created and packages installed, it can then be activated from within the job submission script.

-First, create a file called examplecode.py, in this case for TensorFlow, with the following command:
+First, create a file called examplecode.py with the following command:

 cat << EOF > examplecode.py